gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 Filled
 ---------------------------------

-| After moving to a new pixel, the check to see if all the hidden pixels have been found.
+| After moving to a new pixel, check to see if all the hidden pixels have been found.

 .. py:method:: filled()